New Brunswick Equal Opportunity program

 Parts of the report were implemented as the Equal Opportunity Program on 1 January 1967.
 The province took responsibility for health, welfare, education, and justice.
 The poll tax was abolished, the number of school districts was reduced to 34 from over 400, and property tax was imposed.

-More than 50 years after being implemented, these changes still form the basis of our local governance system.
-However, many adjustments to the local governance system, large and small, have been made during this time in response to the various issues that have arisen.
+Municipalities remained geographically unchanged, although they no longer provided social services.
+Local government in New Brunswick's extensive rural areas, outside of municipalities, had been provided by county councils.
+These were abolished, leaving the county with no political role, although the old county and parish borders are still used to define the local service districts that replaced county councils, and for the census subdivisions of Census Canada.